Images provided by NetPS Plant Finder Tool

 Limelight Hydrangea (tree form)

-This selection is grafted onto a standard to raise the flowers to eye level, features enormous, dense upright panicles of flower heads that start out a soft lime green, fading over the summer to white and finally brown in fall.
+Features enormous, dense upright panicles of flower heads that start out a soft lime green, fading over the summer to white and finally brown in fall.

 Please contact your local store for product availability.
 Find a garden center.

 Plant Height: 72 in.

 Limelight Hydrangea (tree form) features bold conical lime green flowers with white overtones at the ends of the branches from mid summer to late fall.
 The flowers are excellent for cutting.
 It has green foliage throughout the season.
 The pointy leaves do not develop any appreciable fall color.
 The fruit is not ornamentally significant.